BartekFo/bartek-blog/src/content/blog/from-fear-to-growth.md

 ### The Comfort Zone is a Dangerous Place

 Before I tell my stories, let’s talk about that fear.
-It often comes from something called “imposter syndrome”—that nagging feeling that you don’t really deserve your job or accomplishments, and that any minute now, someone will find out you’re a fraud.
+It often comes from something called “impostor syndrome”—that nagging feeling that you don’t really deserve your job or accomplishments, and that any minute now, someone will find out you’re a fraud.

 It’s a feeling that pushes us to stay where we are comfortable because the risk of being “discovered” feels too high.
 But I’ve learned that the comfort zone isn’t safe.
 It’s a place where growth stops.
 The real risk is in never leaving it.